nickyoung-github/pydantic-bind/README.md

 ## No Copy

 What if you would like a single representation of the data, shared between C++ and python.
-Then fear not, `base.BaseModelNoCopy` is your friend!
-Deriving from this class will result in the annotations for the pydantic class being re-written using `computed_field`, with property getters and setters operating on the generated pybind class.
+Then fear not, `BaseModelNoCopy` and `dataclass` are your friends!

+Deriving from this `BaseModelNoCopy` will give you equivalent functionality of as pydantic's `BaseModel`.
+The annotations are re-written using `computed_field`, with property getters and setters operating on the generated pybind class, which is instantiated behind the scenes in `init`

-`BaseModelNoCopy.__init__` will create the corresponding pybind class, using the supplied values.
+`dataclass` works similarly, adding properties to the dataclass, so that the exisitng get and set functionality works seamless in accessing the generated pybind class (also set via a shimmed `init`)

 ## Supported Types